D3lt4lph4/papers/docs/imageclassif/fastrcnn.md

 ## Results

-The results are in that order, PASCAL VOC 2007, 2010 and 2012:
+The results are in that order, PASCAL VOC 2007, 2010 and 2012.

+Comparison of results for classification on the VOC 2007:

 | Model | train set | mAP |
 |-------|-----------|-----|